 On a day trip, you’re unlikely to get time to explore the northern part of the island, but if time does permit do yourself a favour and get up to Eli Creek.
 This is another ideal spot to cool off.

 If you do decide to drive yourself, you will need a high clearance 4WD as well as a permit to drive on the beach.
 The barge to get across to the island is located at Inskip which is a 3 hour drive from Brisbane.

 * Due to a recent bushfire travel restrictions may apply.
 Please check current conditions prior to planning to visit.
 When the island is open for business, tourism will be essential in supporting the island’s rebuilding and recovery.

 Fraser Island National Park Discovery Tour

-Fraser Island is the world’s largest sand island, a World Heritage-listed location.
-Explore its clear waters, blue skies and lush rainforest.
-After a BBQ lunch you can explore the island by foot or opt for a water-based activity – you can snorkel, stand-up paddleboard or even kayak through the fresh water.
+Fraser Island is the world's largest sand island, a World Heritage-listed location.
+Explore its clear lakes, blue skies and lush rainforest.
+After a BBQ lunch you can explore the island by foot or opt to jump in the water – snorkel, stand-up paddleboard or even kayak through the fresh water lakes or beaches.

 Contributed by Pauline from Bee Loved City

 Located 160 km from Brisbane, Noosa is one of the most beautiful coastal towns in Australia.
 If you are looking to go on a day trip that is less than 2 hours from Brisbane, it is the perfect destination!